BUZZARDGTA/PS3-Blacklist-Sniffer/README.md

 - Track your blacklisted people new usernames or IPs.
 - Detect blacklisted people who are trying to connect in or who are already in to your session.

-*Officially tested and supported games*:
+Officially tested and supported games:

 | Games    | IP Address Search | PSN Username Search |
 | :------- | :---------------: | :-----------------: |
 | GTA 5    | Yes               | Yes                 |